Makhete Diop

-Makhete Diop (born 8 July 1987) is a Senegalese footballer who plays as a striker for Emirati club Al-Sharjah.
+Makhete Diop (born 8 July 1987) is a Senegalese footballer who plays as a striker.

 Club career

 Diop previously played for Al Watani in the Saudi League.
 He was the leading goalscorer in the 2009–10 Lebanese league.
 In August 2010, Diop signed for Syrian League club Al-Karamah on a three-year deal.

 On 1 February 2021, Diop returned to UAE Pro League side Al-Dhafra.